xibosignage/xibo-interactive-control/README.md

 #### All the following methods will have a **reqOptions** parameter with the following options:

 - reqOptions.done: callback to run when the request is successful
-- reqOptions.progress: callback to run during the request’s progress
 - reqOptions.error: callback to run when the request fails
-- reqOptions.waitForLoad: Wait for the page to load to run this method

 ### Get Player Info